 A. No. TWU delivers all billing electronically.
 You may find your semester specific registration bill (E-Bill) via WebAdvisor>My E-Bill.
 The E-Bill can be used as proof of enrollment or for employer reimbursement programs.

-Electronic statements of balances due for student account and emergency loan balances are delivered to your university e-mail address prior to the due date of each installment and at various times during or after the semester.
+Electronic statements of balances due for student account and emergency loan balances are delivered to your university e-mail monthly.
+Pending financial aid is not reflected on monthly billing statements.

 Q. What is the Payment Terms Agreement and how do I accept it?

 A. The Payment Terms Agreement is an overview of and binding agreement between you and TWU regarding your financial obligation as an enrolled student.
-Included are the terms of the installment payment plan option.
 You will be prompted at the time of enrollment for each semester to accept the terms of the agreement.
 Registration for classes will not be allowed without the acceptance of the agreement.

 Q. What's the difference between dropping and withdrawing?

 A. Dropping a class means that there is at least one other course left in your registered schedule.
 Withdrawing means that you will no longer be attending any class that semester.
-The refund rates and deadlines are quite different, so you should consult the Directory of Classes and the Bursar's Office for specific information.
-You must withdraw from all classes.
-Failure to do so will lead to receiving the grade of "F" in those classes.
-Withdrawals are initiated in the Office of Student Life or the Coordinator of Student Life.
+The refund rates and deadlines are quite different, so you should consult the Academic Calendar for specific dates.
+Failure to withdraw properly may lead to receiving the grade of "F" in those classes.
+Withdrawals are initiated in the Office of Student Life.

 Q. Do I get charged late fees for adding or dropping?